ssdong/simple-quote-monitor/README.md

 How it works
 ------------
 Tired keeping track of the stock quotes ?
 Let simple-quote-monitor come rescue.
-It will periodically check the quote for every 30 to 40 seconds and send desktop alerts when price drops or rises to certain amount.
+It will periodically check the quote every 30 to 40 seconds(randomly) and send desktop alerts when price drops or rises to certain amount.

 ![Desktop alert](../master/example.png?raw=true)